You've written your essay.

 The second is an example of a statement filled with platitudes from one of our PA School applicants.

 The example below is from someone who wants to be a teacher.
 I’m using it because I think it’s an excellent example of what I’m talking about.
 You probably won’t want to finish reading it.
 The point is, don’t write like this when you’re writing your PA essay.

 My goals are to consistently and continuously better myself as a teacher.
-To help achieve this goal, I am constantly looking to my peers for suggestions and will continue my personal strategy to their emulate creativity, procedures, methods, and techniques that I witness or hear of; my current master teacher serves well as an example of how much there is that I can learn.
+To help achieve this goal, I am constantly looking to my peers for suggestions and will continue my personal strategy to emulate creativity, procedures, methods, and techniques that I witness or hear of; my current master teacher serves well as an example of how much there is that I can learn.
 My desire is to be the most effective and proficient teacher I can be.
-Charged with curriculum that is extensive in classroom time that is limited, I commit myself to achieve the best functioning classroom possible and through my experience as a student teacher, I have seen the benefits of this; through my experiences as a substitute teacher, I have witnessed the deterrents to learning in environments with discipline and behavior are not properly handled with effective routines and procedures.
-The classroom is a learning community and needs to be addressed as a joint effort of students and teacher.
+Charged with a curriculum that is extensive in-classroom time that is limited, I commit myself to achieve the best functioning classroom possible and through my experience as a student teacher, I have seen the benefits of this; through my experiences as a substitute teacher, I have witnessed the deterrents to learning in environments with discipline and behavior are not properly handled with effective routines and procedures.
+The classroom is a learning community and needs to be addressed as a joint effort of students and teachers.
 The developmental ages of the students being taught needs to bear great consideration when implementing instruction, I will continue my efforts to understand my students, their motivations, and their shortcomings to the best of my ability.
 I will continue educating myself, not just in content, but in strategies and means to differentiate and modify so that each individual child placed in my care stands the best opportunity to learn to their maximal abilities.